What is a Custom Broker?

-Occupation Description Prepare customs documentation and ensure that shipments meet all applicable laws to facilitate the import and export of goods.
+Career Description Prepare customs documentation and ensure that shipments meet all applicable laws to facilitate the import and export of goods.
 Determine and track duties and taxes payable and process payments on behalf of client.
 Sign documents under a power of attorney.
 Represent clients in meetings with customs officials and apply for duty refunds and tariff reclassifications.
 Coordinate transportation and storage of imported goods.

-Daily Life Of a Custom Broker
+A Day in the Life of a Custom Broker

 - Insure cargo against loss, damage, or pilferage.